pukkaone/pukkaone.github.io/_posts/2010-12-22-jsp-precompile-application-start.md

 title: Compile JSPs On Application Startup
 ---

-The first request to a JSP has a processing delay as the application server converts the JSP to Java code and compiles the Java code to a class file.
+The first request to a JSP typically has a processing delay as the JSP container compiles the JSP.
+Specifically, the container generates Java source code for a servlet and compiles the source code to a class file.
 You can prevent your users from experiencing this delay by compiling the JSPs before they are requested.

 The [Tomcat manual](http://tomcat.apache.org/tomcat-6.0-doc/jasper-howto.html#Web_Application_Compilation)
 describes how to compile JSPs at build time.
-An Ant target runs the Japser JSP Engine to convert JSPs to Java servlet code.
-Another Ant target compiles the Java servlet code to class files.
+An Ant target runs the Japser JSP Engine to convert JSPs to servlet code.
+Another Ant target compiles the servlet code to class files.
 Servlet declarations and mappings for the generated servlets must be merged into the `web.xml` file.
-I'm going to present a sleeker solution.
+I'm going to present another solution that compiles JSPs when the application starts.

-The JSP specification says a JSP container must accept the request parameter `jsp_precompile` on a request to a JSP.
+The JSP specification says a container must accept the request parameter `jsp_precompile` on a request to a JSP.
 The parameter can have values `true` or `false`, or no value at all.
 If the parameter has value `true` or no value, then it is a suggestion to the container to compile the JSP.
 Even if container